mirrorkeydev/Recipes/content/posts/gebrannte-mandeln.md

   - "vegetarian"
 ---

-> These are a German christmas market treat, but the recipe has some kind of a learning curve and a lot of stirring :)
+> These are a German Christmas market treat, but the recipe has a learning curve and a lot of stirring :)

 <div class="figure">